satellitecomponent/Neurite/README.md

 - Not your typical chat interface.

-Mind mapping extends the memory capablities of LLMs to enable advanced interaction between human and ai, as well as between ai and ai.
+Mind mapping extends the memory capabilities of LLMs to enable advanced interaction between human and ai, as well as between ai and ai.

 To interact with the ai, you will need an OpenAi API key. (webLLM support to be released in the coming days.)